PaiGoManh/Blume-Liquid-Staking-Contract/README.md

 #  🪙 Blume Liquid Staking (BLS)

-Blume Liquid Staking (**BLS**) is a decentralized platform that allows users to stake `BLS` tokens and earn a staked version of the tokens, `stBLS`.
-This innovative solution uses **Solidity smart contracts** to provide a secure and efficient staking experience, enabling users to participate in liquid staking and retain the flexibility of their assets.
+Blume Liquid Staking (**BLS**) Contract allows users to stake their BLS tokens and receive stBLS tokens in return.
+It’s a simple staking mechanism where for every BLS token staked, the user receives an equivalent amount of stBLS tokens, which can later be unstaked to receive the original BLS tokens back.
 ## ✨ Features

 - 🔒 **Stake `BLS` Tokens**: Stake your `BLS` tokens to earn `stBLS` tokens as proof of stake.